Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

 Save the Second is not associated with the recording obtained by NPR.
 The National Rifle Association did not return a request for comment.

 The NRA announced layoffs and pay cuts in late March, blaming the coronavirus crisis for these measures.
-The coronavirus crisis has prompted the cancellation of the group's annual convention, which had been scheduled to take place this past weekend.
+The coronavirus crisis prompted the cancellation of the group's annual convention, which had been scheduled to take place this past weekend.

 While the coronavirus crisis has undoubtedly affected the organization's finances, the tape of LaPierre from January indicates that many of the organization's financial cuts were underway well before the emergence of the public health crisis.